Chief Yaya Jarjusey Cross-Examined At Mansa Konko Magistrate Court

 By Yankuba Jallow

-Chief Yaya Jarjusey of Jarra under cross-examination at the Mansa Konko Magistrate Court, said Chiefs are bound to support incumbent presidents, even though they are public figures.
+Chief Yaya Jarjusey of Jarra under cross-examination at the Mansa Konko Magistrate’s Court, said Chiefs are bound to support incumbent presidents, even though they are public figures.

 Jarjusey said this whilst under cross-examination by Lawyer Bory S. Touray at the Mansa Konko Magistrates Court, in the ongoing trial between him and Kassim Fadera.